 (B) was not a person whom the actor was prohibited from marrying or purporting to marry or with whom the actor was prohibited from living under the appearance of being married under Section 25.01.

 Why is it called the “Romeo and Juliet” law?

 Many other states have also adopted this amended or new statute in an effort to protect teens from facing the harsh charges involved with sex crimes (including rape convictions).
 The story of Romeo and Juliet comes from Shakespeare’s story set in the 1300s.
 Two young teens fell in love, but their parents prohibited them from seeing each other.
 Tragically, they killed themselves so they could be together in death.

 Romeo and Juliet laws aim to protect “young lovers” from harm so that teens are protected (and not arrested).

 This includes teens who are close in age and participating in consensual sexual activities below the age of consent.
-In Texas, both parties must be completely consent to the relationship, whether they are hiding from their parents or other adults in authority or not.
+In Texas, both parties must completely consent to the relationship, whether they are hiding it from their parents or other adults in authority or not.
 If not for this new law, many could be found, identified and convicted with serious sexual charges when both parties only had “love” on their minds.

 What is the age gap allowed under Texas’ Romeo and Juliet law?

 According to Texas law, even with the Romeo and Juliet law in effect, the age of limitation (the youngest age permissible) for either male or female to legally participate in sexual activity is 17.
 This law allows teens who are 3 years or less apart in age to have intercourse legally without facing penalties, when previously they could be charged with statutory rape.